Control Strategies for Communicable and Non-Communicable Diseases, Certificate | Royal Tropical Institute (KIT) | Amsterdam, Netherlands

 Programme Structure

-• refresher on basic concepts: Trends, high-risk populations, behavioural risk factors, transmission patterns, epidemic-endemic, infection-disease, etc.
+• trends, high-risk populations, behavioural risk factors, transmission patterns, epidemic-endemic, infection-disease, etc.

 • approaches to the control of communicable and non-communicable diseases, and similarities and differences between control strategies.